 - (1) Within fourteen (14) days after the entry of a judgment allowing costs, the prevailing party may serve and file an application for the taxation of costs.
 The application must be made on Form AO-133, Bill of Costs, available on the Court's website.
-Failure to comply with any provision of this subsection (a) will be deemed a waiver of all costs except clerk's costs. - (2) Any objections by opposing counsel to the application for costs must be filed within fourteen (14) days after the application was filed. - (3) Within seven (7) days after an objection is filed, the clerk must either tax the costs or, at his or her discretion, hold a hearing on the application. - (4) Any hearing must be held within seven days after an objection is filed.
-If a hearing is set, the date, time, and manner of the hearing must be reflected in the docket of the case.
+Failure to comply with any provision of this subsection (a) will be deemed a waiver of all costs except Clerk's costs. - (2) Any objections to the application for costs must be filed within fourteen (14) days after the application was filed. - (3) Within fourteen (14) days after an objection is filed, the Clerk must either tax the costs or, at his or her discretion, hold a hearing on the application. - (4) If a hearing is set, the date, time, and manner of the hearing must be reflected in the docket of the case.
 Hearings must be recorded and will generally be conducted by telephone.
-The clerk must tax the costs within seven (7) days of the hearing. - (5) Clerk's costs may be inserted in the judgment without application. - (6) A party may appeal the clerk's decision by filing a motion for review within seven (7) days of entry of the clerk's taxation of costs.
+The Clerk must tax the costs within fourteen (14) days of the hearing. - (5) Clerk's costs may be inserted in the judgment without application. - (6) A party may appeal the Clerk's decision by filing a motion for review within seven (7) days of entry of the Clerk's taxation of costs.
 The party must specify each objection to the decision and give reasons for its objection.
-The Court will consider the same documents and evidence submitted to the clerk and any pertinent docket entries.

-(b) Items Taxed.
+The Court will consider the same documents and evidence submitted to the Clerk and any pertinent docket entries. - (b) Items Taxed. - (1) Transcripts and Video Depositions. - (A) Costs of depositions taken solely for discovery purposes and depositions of the moving party's witnesses who are withdrawn or precluded from testifying are not allowed. - (B) Absent an objection, the Clerk will presume it was reasonably necessary for the moving party to obtain: - (i) video depositions it used at trial;